-To provide easy access to Brekeke PBX features such as Voicemail and Auto Attendant, Brekeke PBX uses a prefix system.
-By adding the appropriate prefix to an extension number, users can directly access Voicemail or Auto Attendant.
+To provide easy access to Brekeke PBX features, such as Voicemail or IVR extensions, Brekeke PBX uses a prefix system.
+By adding the appropriate prefix to an extension number, users can directly access the related Brekeke PBX features, such as voicemail, call pickup.